 Take steps to minimize toilet clogs in the future.

-- Do not use excessive amounts of toilet paper.
+Do not use excessive amounts of toilet paper.
 Bidets offer a hygienic way to keep clean while using less paper.

-- Keep the water jets around the edge of the toilet rim clean.
+Keep the water jets around the edge of the toilet rim clean.
 If the jets become stopped up over time, the toilet will fail to flush at full power and make it more likely that obstructions will accumulate.
-Weekly scrubbing the rim with a toilet brush should be effective.
+Weekly scrubbing of the rim with a toilet brush should be effective.

-- If you have small children, make sure they know not to flush toys and other inappropriate items.
+If you have small children, make sure they know not to flush toys and other inappropriate items.

 In many cases, plungers can be the best way to unclog a toilet and should be considered essential tools in the bathroom.
 When considering how to fix a clogged toilet without a plunger, try an auger or a chemical cleaner before calling a professional toilet repair service.
 If you need to rent a drain cleaner tool, look into renting one from us.